 Yankee Candles Made in the Czech Republic

 They do that because they want the product to remain the same wherever it gets bought.
 Hardcore fans may spot the differences, but the average person won’t see a difference.
 Much of the candles made in the Czech Republic go to the market in the United Kingdom or the European markets, so you likely won’t encounter them when shopping in the USA.
-They have no plans to introduce many American label candles to this market either, meaning that if you’re located in Europe and want an American-made Yankee candle, you’ll likely need to order online from an America-based retailer.
+They have no plans to introduce many American-label candles to this market either, meaning that if you’re located in Europe and want an American-made Yankee candle, you’ll likely need to order online from an America-based retailer.

 At their facility in the Czech Republic, they recycle up to 96 percent of their waste.
 One of the big reasons for the facility in the Czech Republic comes from the fact that they wanted to improve their supply chain.
-When you have everything coming from a single factory, it creates vulnerabilities at your company.
+When you have everything coming from a single factory, it creates vulnerabilities in your company.
 We wish they would have simply opened a second factory in the US, but there’s no aid for that now, and we can understand the need to operate next to your target market.

 American Made Candle Subsidiaries Under Yankee Candles Parent Company

 We have spoken about how the parent company of Yankee Candle moved Chesapeake Bay Candle, another subsidiary of Newell Brands, over to its production facility in Whately.
-That highlights one of a couple of good American made brands under the parent company, but let’s look at a third great candle brand under this label—Woodwick Candles—made in Lynchburg, Virginia.
+That highlights one of a couple of good American-made brands under the parent company, but let’s look at a third great candle brand under this label—Woodwick Candles—made in Lynchburg, Virginia.
 They first opened their operations in 1990, and they have about 180 employees there.

-Buying from any of the companies outlined will support the American made brands under Newell Brands.
+Buying from any of the companies outlined will support the American-made brands under Newell Brands.
 With that in mind, how would you know which one to buy?
-Yankee Candles are best known for lasting a long time and being a natural candle, whereas, Chesapeake Bay Candle uses a cotton wick and uses natural wax.
+Yankee Candles are best known for lasting a long time and being a natural candle, whereas Chesapeake Bay Candle uses a cotton wick and uses natural wax.